 - Issues securities

 - Enforces trust documents – Pooling and Servicing Agreement (PSA) and Mortgage Loan Purchase Agreement (MLPA)

 - No discretion on issues beyond the loan-level and pool-level documents

 - Passes funds from Master Servicer to bondholder

 - Has final approval rights on loan workouts in special servicing and other matters affecting all loans.

-Freddie Mac Multifamily has a commercial mortgage-backed securities (CMBS) special servicer rating of 'CSS2-' from Fitch Ratings.
-The rating reflects the ability of the Freddie Mac Multifamily business to work out loans backed by apartment buildings with five or more units and acquired from its Seller/Servicer network.
-Additional details are in the Fitch Ratings Servicer Report.
+Freddie Mac Multifamily has a commercial mortgage-backed securities special servicer rating of 'CSS2' and master servicer rating of ‘CMS2+’ from Fitch Ratings.
+The rating reflects the ability of the Freddie Mac Multifamily business to work out loans backed by apartment buildings with five or more units and acquired from its Seller/Servicer network, as well the interest of the certificateholder in the trust by servicing and administering the mortgage loans.
+Additional details are in the Fitch Ratings press release.

 Freddie Mac has received a commercial loan master servicer ranking of Above Average from Standard & Poor’s.
 The high ranking reflects the quality of the Freddie Mac Multifamily operations, technology and staff, and the business' ability to monitor the information provided by its Seller/Servicers.
-Additional details are in our related press release.
+Additional details here

 - Freddie Mac currently is not the special servicer on securitized multifamily mortgages, except K-Deals in its P Series, which are fully wrapped by Freddie Mac and backed by seasoned assets.